 Pick up on their cues

+Helping a grieving friend means meeting them where they’re at.
 Be an ear when they need it, but don’t force it.
-Some people on some days may want to talk about their pain and their hurt.
+Some people may want to talk about their pain and their hurt.
 If they do, let them.
-Some people on some days may want to just have a beer, watch a movie, and pretend everything is okay.
+Some people may want to just have a beer, watch a movie, and pretend everything is okay.
 If they do, just be there with them.
 Some days they may just want to be left alone.
 If they do, go home!
 If you’re not sure, ask.

 Keep the invitations coming

 Invite your friend to do things – go to lunch, to the movies, or to do whatever else you used to do.
 Let them know it is fine to say no, but also let them know you are going to keep the invitations coming unless they ask you to stop.
 It is surprising how far an invitation can go, even if someone is not ready to take you up on it.
-It means you are not scared off by their grief.
-It means you believe they will be okay.
-It means you want to spend time with them.
+It means you are not scared off by their grief and you want to spend time with them.
 Perhaps most importantly, you’ll be there when they’re ready.

 It is probably a struggle for your friend to drag their grieving butt out of bed, much less get through a day.
 When you start to see progress, tell them.
 There is a good chance you will be the only one who does.
 Don’t be patronizing or insincere.
 Just be real.
 “Life sucks right now.
 I am so impressed you found the energy to clean the house”, “I know selling your mom’s car was really tough.
 I am really proud you got through it”.

 Let them vent

 We have said it before and we will say it again: grief makes your crazy.
 You start to irrationally hate people, places, and things.
 You become angry at close friends and well-intentioned church-members, coworkers, and neighbors.
 So if your friend needs to vent, let them vent.
 Don’t defend people or try to reason with them.
 Just let them vent and then let it go.